-Drug therapy (chemotherapy) of breast cancer
+Chemotherapy of breast cancer

 Radiotherapy of breast cancer

-The information provided by advanced imaging studies, together with cutting-edge radiotherapy equipment, allows us to minimise the adverse effects of treatment and yet deliver a higher dose of radiation to the tumor.
+The information provided by advanced imaging studies, together with cutting-edge radiotherapy equipment, allows us to minimise the adverse effects of treatment and yet deliver high dose of radiation to the tumor.

 A great advance in breast cancer radiotherapy is the so-called DIBH (Deep Inspiration Breath Hold) technique.
 At Docrates Cancer Center, the goal is to perform the radiotherapy always with the DIBH technique, regardless of whether the cancer is in the left or right breast.
 If the DIBH is utilized, the patient first draws air into the lungs and then holds his/her breath briefly during the actual radiation.
 After a moment of free breathing, the radiation continues while holding breath.
 By doing so, the radiation dose to the healthy tissues such as lungs, heart and the coronary arteries is reduced, and thereby the risk for both acute and delayed adverse effects is reduced as well.
 Nowadays special attention is paid to the risk of delayed side effects as more and more breast cancer patients survive the decease.